Coop's Use Of Marketing Gamification In Customer Relationship Management

 Make it easy to engage.
 In their app, Coop uses push notifications to let their audience know of new games or updates.
 It’s faster and more direct than email marketing.
 In fact, one study shows that 70% of people surveyed found push notifications useful.
 They also have a clickthrough rate 7x that of email.
 It feels fresher than email marketing, and makes it so easy for their audience to access the app.
 How can you make it easier for your audience to engage with your business, product, or brand?

-Gamification works with incentives to drive long-lasting engagement, loyal customers, and more frequent visits to your brick-and-mortar store or app.
+Gamification uses incentives to drive long-lasting engagement, loyal customers, and more frequent visits to your brick-and-mortar store or app.
 What are you waiting for?